 The SEC has adopted a rule concerning the delivery of disclosure documents.
-The rule allows us to send a single annual report, proxy statement, proxy statement combined with a prospectus, or information statement to any household at which two or more stockholders reside if they share the same last name or we reasonably believe they are members of the same family.
+The rule allows us to send a single annual report, proxy statement, proxy statement combined with a prospectus, information statement, or Notice of Internet Availability of Proxy Materials to any household at which two or more stockholders reside if they share the same last name or we reasonably believe they are members of the same family.
 This procedure is referred to as "Householding."
 This rule benefits both you and Piedmont.
 It reduces the volume of duplicate information received at your household and helps Piedmont reduce expenses.
 Each stockholder subject to Householding will continue to receive a separate proxy card or voting instruction card.

-If any stockholders in your household wish to receive a separate annual report and a separate proxy statement, they may call us at 866-354-3485, write to us at Piedmont Shareowner Services at P. O. Box 3550, South Hackensack, NJ 07606-9250, or e-mail us at investor.services@piedmontreit.com.
-If you are a stockholder that receives multiple copies of our proxy materials, you may request Householding by contacting us in the same manner and requesting a householding consent.
+If any stockholders in your household wish to receive a separate annual report, proxy statement, or Notice of Internet Availability of Proxy Materials, they may call us at 866-354-3485, write to us at Piedmont Shareowner Services at P.O.
+Box 43006, Providence, RI 02940-3006, or e-mail us at investor.services@piedmontreit.com.
+If you are a stockholder that rec eives multiple copies of our proxy materials or Notice of Internet Availability of Proxy Materials, you may request Householding by contacting us in the same manner and requesting a householding consent.